Thinking about child care can be overwhelming, especially in today’s world, but it’s something you shouldn’t delay.

 Beyond the issue of enrollment, parents must do their homework to address many other details that matter to them.
 And that, of course, takes time.

-“Advance planning is important to ensure that you have enough time to research adequately and visit enough providers so you are comfortable with your decision,” says Julius, who answered some common questions about the process.
+“Advance planning is important to ensure that you have enough time to research adequately and schedule virtual or in person tours with plenty of providers so you are comfortable with your decision,” says Julius, who answered some common questions about the process.

 How do I start looking for child care?